raestrada/ResumeCraftr/README.md

 ResumeCraftr now fully supports Windows, making it easier for more users to optimize their resumes across different platforms.

+### 🌟 New Interactive CV Creation! 📝

+ResumeCraftr now allows you to create and manage CV sections interactively without needing to parse an existing CV.
+This makes it easier to build your resume from scratch or update specific sections.

 ---

 ## What's New?
 Discover AI Craftr 🌐